Go live with your app

 Register your application with PayPal

 PayPal is a global leader in online payments.
 As such, one of our main goals is to offer a safe, secure, and reliable environment for all of our users.
 When you go live, you move from sandbox accounts to live accounts that hold actual balances.
-While this change does not require that you update your apps, PayPal requires that you register your apps before you can go live and access the PayPal production servers.
+As part of this process, PayPal requires that you register your apps before you can go live and access the PayPal production servers.

 Important: Before you register your PayPal application, make sure the status of the PayPal account used to submit the application is verified.